Overview

 Our firm and its “related persons” may buy or sell securities similar to, or different from, those we

 recommend to Clients for their accounts.
-In an effort to reduce or eliminate certain conflicts of interest
+To reduce or eliminate certain conflicts of interest involving the

-involving the Firm or personal trading, our policy may require that we restrict or prohibit associates’
+Firm or personal trading, our policy may require that we restrict or prohibit associates’ transactions in

-transactions in specific reportable securities transactions.
-Any exceptions or trading pre-clearance must be
+specific reportable securities transactions.
+Any exceptions or trading pre-clearance must be approved by the

-approved by the firm principal in advance of the transaction in an account, and we maintain the required
+firm principal in advance of the transaction in an account, and we maintain the required personal securities

 Trading Securities At/Around the Same Time as Client’s Securities